stickaround/ticketing-exercise-2d7f9f0f/README.md

 ## Expectations
 Exactly one hour will be given to participate in this exercise.
 Within an hour, it's understood that there's not a lot of time to do anything or all that's being proposed.
-The exercise is purposely written so that there's a time constraintand is meant to test interpretation and prioritization.
+The exercise is purposely written so that there's a time constraint and is meant to test interpretation and prioritization.
 But please don't feel bad if there's problems with the execution of the application or incomplete functions.
 Creating a functional application is definitely not the point.
 Representing some semblance of thinking process, organization etc. definitely is the point.